Limited Time Promotion: Get your first year of

 Starting off, use parallel residential roads, roads with low traffic volume and lower speed limits, rather than heavily trafficked roads.
 Stick to roads with traffic signals and clearly marked crossings and turn lanes.
 Your confidence and comfort is a large part of safe cycling – that and ride time.
 Read More

 Google Bike Maps is also pretty useful and accurate for bike-able routes; though, it doesn’t tell you about elevation change.
-Read some other safe walking and biking route tips from the National Highway Transportation and Safety Administration.
+Read some other safe walking and biking route tips from the

 Read more about bicycle seats, handle bar styles, fenders, cloths, mirrors, trailers, cycling computers (avoid distractions!!!) thanks to ebicycles.
 Or talk to other cyclists folks at your local bike shop or other.